Beyond Interfaith Dialogue to Interpersonal Relationships

 1st Imam and Pastor Dinner:

-We held our fist public event on April 18 at a private home in McLean, Virginia.
+We held our fist public event at a private home in McLean, Virginia.
 We were privileged to host about 50 imams, pastors and their wives, as well as lay leaders of mosques and churches.

 The evening was spent in rich discussion of experiences of life as a leader of a community of believers.
 Adding to the enjoyment was a wonderful Moroccan meal.